zengm-games/json-web-streams/README.md

 > }
 > ```
 >
-> Another nice function is `Array.fromAsync` which you can use like:
+> Another handy function is `Array.fromAsync` which you can use like:
 >
 > ```js
 > const values = await Array.fromAsync(stream, (chunk) => chunk.value);